 BIOMASS ENERGY FOR MARYLAND

 Maryland forests are a natural, renewable resource with untapped energy potential in the form of woody biomass, which could transform our local economy and create innumerable benefits to the health of our woodlands.
-The Maryland Clean Energy Center is looking to educate, inform and demonstrate how our forest stands throughout the state can serve as a regenerative clean energy source through the use of woody biomass.
+The Maryland Clean Energy Center is looking to educate, inform, and demonstrate how forest stands throughout the state can serve as a regenerative clean energy source through the use of woody biomass.

 Why Maryland is Perfectly Positioned to Establish Wood Energy Market